Narthur/ohc-handbook/Course Catalog.md

 planning.

 ### [CPTR 210] Computer Applications for Christian Businesses (3)

-The development of intermediate-level skills in business operating systems, word processing and spreadsheet software, and the use of the Internet are goals of this course.
+The development of intermediate-level skills in business operating systems, word processing and spreadsheet software, and the use of the internet are goals of this course.
 Also included are computer and data security issues, and computer ethics.

 ### [ECON 265] Principles of Economics I Macro for Christian Business Professionals (3)
 An introductory course that explores topics such as economic growth, inflation, unemployment, fiscal and monetary policies, money supply, banking and the banking system within the context of major economic theories.

 ### [ECON 266] Principles of Economics II Micro for Christian Business Professionals (3)
 Microeconomics examines the factors that influence individual economic choices and how the choices of various decision makers are coordinated by markets.
 Topics include supply, demand,